-Explore beautiful Budapest, the Pearl of the Danube, and the hidden gem of the Western Carpathians, the Bükk Mountains, which offer much for walkers to discover – forested peaks and small villages, vineyards and great wines, and some truly relaxing thermal baths.
+Explore beautiful Budapest, the Pearl of the Danube, and the hidden beauty of the Bükk and Bakony Mountains, which offer much for walkers to discover – forested peaks and small villages, vineyards and great wines, and some truly relaxing thermal baths.

 Explore in a slow and relaxed pace beautiful Budapest, and continue to Visegrád on the Danube Bend for some easy grade hiking and sightseeing.

 Where Do our Walking Holidays in Hungary Take Place?